demisto/content-docs/docs/integrations/Trust-any-certificate.md

 When setting `verify=False` the following happens:
 1. Skipping the certificate validation.
-2. Reducing the security level of OpenSSL
+2. Reducing the security level of OpenSSL.
 3. Allowing more cipher for TLS handshake.
 4. Disable hostname checks.
 5. Allow old TLS renegotiation.